 Is news really a content business?
 Should it be?
 Perhaps defining ourselves as content creators is a trap.
 That worldview convinces us that our value is embodied entirely in what we make rather than in the good people derive from it.
-The belief that our business is to manufacture content is what drives us to build paywalls around it — to argue that the public should pay for what we make because it costs us money to produce it and, besides, they’ve always paid for it.
-It motivates us to fight over protecting our content from what we view as theft — that is, using copyright — rather than recognizing the value content and the information in it can bring in informing relationships.
-As content creators, we separate ourselves from the public while we create our product until we are finished and make it public — because that is what our means of production and distribution long demanded — and only now are we learning to collaborate during the process.
+The belief that our business is to produce a product called content is what drives us to build paywalls around it — to argue that the public should pay for what we make because it costs us money to make it and, besides, they’ve always paid for it.
+It motivates us to fight over protecting our content from what we view as theft — using copyright — rather than recognizing the value that content and the information in it can bring in informing relationships.
+As content creators, we separate ourselves from the public while we create our product until we are finished and make it public — because that is what our means of production and distribution long demanded; only now are we learning to collaborate during the process.
 Our monopoly over those means of production also convinced us that we could own, control, and wield pricing power over this scarcity called content.

 These circumstances left us ill-prepared for a technological era when copies cost nothing; when content and thus competition are abundant; when information becomes a commodity the instant it can be passed on with a link and click; and when the value of information — before it is spread and known — has a half-life now measured in milliseconds.
 Content, it turns out, is not a great business.

 To suggest that we are not in the content business is to argue that journalists are not primarily storytellers: high heresy indeed.
 That idea pulls the rug out from under everything we assume and hold dear about our craft and trade: our job descriptions, our production processes, our legal status, our measures of success, and certainly our business models.
-Fear not: I will continue to argue that content has value.
-But I will argue that content’s value may be more as a tool than as an end in itself and certainly not as our only product.
+Fear not: Content will continue to be valued.
+But content’s value may be more as a tool than as an end in itself and certainly not as our only product.

 Let’s also acknowledge that, in the oft-quoted and misquoted words of Dan Gillmor, our public knows more than we do.
-So it isn’t necessarily our job to inform them but instead to enable them to inform each other.
-That is to say, somebody knows what others need to know and in the past we had limited tools to spread that knowledge: a reporter finds the expert, witness, or official to answer a question and the news organization distributes what she finds out.
-Now we have more tools at hand that enable communities to communicate directly.
-So perhaps our first task in expanding journalism’s service should be to offer platforms that enable individuals and communities to seek, reveal, gather, share, organize, analyze, understand, and use their own information — or to use the platforms that already exist to enable that.
-The internet has proven to be good at helping communities inform themselves, sharing what’s happening via Twitter, what’s known via Wikipedia, and what matters to people through conversational tools — comments, blog posts, and tweets that, never mind their frequent banality and repetition and sometimes incivility, do nevertheless tap the cultural consciousness.
+So our job isn’t only to inform the public.
+It is also our job to help them inform each other.
+In the past, when somebody knew what others needed to know, we had limited tools to spread that knowledge: a reporter found the expert, witness, or official to answer a question and the news organization distributed what she learned.
+Now we have more tools at hand that allow communities to communicate directly.
+So perhaps our first task in expanding journalism’s service should be to offer platforms that help individuals and communities to seek, reveal, gather, share, organize, analyze, understand, and use their own information — or to better use the platforms that already exist, from Twitter to Facebook to Reddit.
+The internet has proven to be good at helping communities inform themselves, sharing what’s happening via Twitter, what’s known via Wikipedia, and what matters to people through conversational tools.
+Comments, blog posts, and tweets — nevermind their frequent banality and repetition and sometimes incivility — tap the cultural consciousness.

 This idea of outcomes-oriented journalism requires that we respect the public and what it knows and needs and wants to know.
 It forces us to stop thinking that we know better than the public.
 It leads us to create systems to gather the public’s knowledge.
 Recall that this was the key insight that led Larry Page and Sergey Brin to invent Google’s search and business: They trusted the clicks of the users.
-They created a system to observe and learn from those clicks so they could organize the world’s knowledge and make it accessible and relevant to every user as an individual.
+They created a system to observe and learn from those clicks, using that data to help them organize the world’s knowledge and make it accessible and relevant to every user as an individual.
 Doesn’t that also sound like a restatement of journalism’s true mission?

-Imagine if a local news site had put up a simple map allowing residents in town to post pictures of their streets and neighborhoods with captions — metadata — telling us which streets were closed and where power crews were working with time as a factor in displaying relevance.
+Imagine if a local news site had put up a simple map allowing residents in town to post pictures of their streets and neighborhoods with captions — metadata — telling us which streets were closed and where power crews were working, with time used as a factor in displaying relevance.
 The site needn’t have built that map.
 It could have employed functionality from Google Maps, SeeClickFix (a service that lets neighbors report problems around them), or Ushahidi (an open-source platform to collect and present information on maps).
-And then a local media organization could have used its power to convene the community’s attention and urge neighbors to share more information.
-Working in networks with local bloggers, they could have combined the knowledge of many audiences, many communities.
-The news site could have contributed more data, obtaining lists from the power company and the town of where they said their crews were working — and then asking residents to confirm the truth of authorities’ assertions (journalistic skepticism and follow-through that was sadly missing in my town’s coverage).
-Through providing the means for residents and officials to share data, the news organization can effectively and efficiently check off many of my information needs listed above.
+And then the local media organization could have used its power to convene the community’s attention and urge neighbors to share more information.
+Working in networks with local bloggers, the editors could have combined the knowledge of many audiences, many communities.
+The news site’s reporters could have contributed more data, obtaining information from the power company and local government about where they said their crews were working — and then asking residents to confirm the truth of authorities’ assertions.
+(This is an example of journalistic skepticism and follow-through that was sadly missing in coverage in my town.)
+By providing the means for residents and officials to share data, the news organization can effectively and efficiently check off many of my information needs.

 If we see content as a tool in the service of journalism and of our communities — rather than as an end and as the essence of our business — then we change more than our relationship with the public.
 We change our processes: We listen first and open channels to do so.
-We build systems that enable a community to share what it already knows — the more the better — and we monitor that to see where we are needed to anoint authority, eliminate repetition, correct errors, improve presentation, fill in blanks.
+We build systems that help a community to share what it already knows — the more the better — and we monitor that flow of information and conversation to see where our skills are needed to anoint authority, eliminate repetition, correct errors, improve presentation, fill in blanks.
 We change our job descriptions: I’m not suggesting that journalists all become coders, the better to build platforms.
 But we should begin to see ourselves as enablers, sometimes educators, even organizers and, yes advocates.
-We change how we measure our success — not on unique users and their pageviews but on the number, depth, quality, and value of the relationships we build — and how well-informed people are as a result.
-Perhaps we reconsider even our defensiveness over copyright, if we are no longer the exclusive creators of all news content but also become redistributors of others’ information.
-And that, of course, depends on whether we manage to change our business models (which I will discuss in the third section of this essay), building value in relationships rather than in merely manufacturing a commodity: content.
+We change how we measure our success — on the number, depth, quality, and value of the relationships we build — and how well-informed and well-equipped people are as a result.
+Perhaps we reconsider even our defensiveness over copyright, if we are no longer the exclusive creators of all news content but also are redistributors of others’ information.
+And that, of course, depends on whether we manage to change our business models (which I discuss in the third part of this essay), building value in relationships rather than in merely manufacturing a commodity: content.
 Once again, that is Google’s, Facebook’s, Amazon’s, and eBay’s bet: that knowing and then anticipating individuals’ needs will generate value, whether through fees or advertising or commerce.

-If our role as journalists is to help communities better organize their knowledge and themselves, then it is apparent that we are in the service business and that we must draw on many tools, including content, and place value on the relationships we build with members of our communities, which will also take many forms.
-Thus we are in the relationship business.
-So let us begin to catalog the forms those relationships can take with the people we serve, with the ecosystems in which we exist, and with our business partners.
+If our role as journalists is to help communities better organize their knowledge and themselves, then it is apparent that we are in the service business and that we must draw on many tools, including content, and place value on the relationships we build with members of our communities.
+We are in the relationship business.
+So now let us begin to catalog the forms those relationships can take with the people we serve, with the ecosystems in which we work, and with our business partners.